PiiaMiia/Tutorial2-Spfx-MultiStep/README.md

-# SharePoint Multi-Step Wizard Using React and TypeScript.
-Tutorial 1
+# Adding input fields to wizard.
+Tutorial 2 (*UNDER CONSTRUCTION!*)

 This tutorial covers the following:
-- how to create a Spfx project using Yeoman generator
+- How to add input fiends to wizard
-- How to create a multi-step app using react and typescript
+- How to fetch data from SharePoint using REST services

 ### Building the code